Expresiones como creo que usan el indicativo; no creo que, el subjuntivo. Ej: creo que es, no creo que sea.

 3. Positive opinion = indicative; Negative opinion = subjunctive

-Creo que + indicativo (I believe that + indicative)Certeza (Certainty)Creo que es urgente.
-(I think it is urgent.)
+Creo que + indicativo (I think that + indicative)Certeza (Certainty)Creo que es urgente.
+(I think that it is urgent.)

-No creo que + subjuntivo (I don't believe that + subjunctive)Duda o negación (Doubt or denial)No creo que sea urgente.
-(I don’t think it is urgent.)
+No creo que + subjuntivo (I don't think that + subjunctive)Duda o negación (Doubt or denial)No creo que sea urgente.
+(I don't think that it is urgent.)

-Está claro que + indicativo (It is clear that + indicative)Hecho evidente (Evident fact)Está claro que tenemos tiempo.
+Está claro que + indicativo (It is clear that + indicative)Hecho evidente (Obvious fact)Está claro que tenemos tiempo.
 (It is clear that we have time.)

 No está claro que + subjuntivo (It is not clear that + subjunctive)Falta de claridad (Lack of clarity)No está claro que tengamos tiempo.
 (It is not clear that we have time.)

 Es verdad que + indicativo (It is true that + indicative)Afirmación verdadera (True statement)Es verdad que organizan bien.
-(It is true that they organise well.)
+(It is true that they organize well.)

 No es verdad que + subjuntivo (It is not true that + subjunctive)Negación de verdad (Denial of truth)No es verdad que organicen bien.
-(It is not true that they organise well.)
+(It is not true that they organize well.)

 Estoy seguro de que + indicativo (I am sure that + indicative)Seguridad (Certainty)Estoy seguro de que completas la tarea.
 (I am sure that you complete the task.)

-No estoy seguro de que + subjuntivo (I'm not sure that + subjunctive)Inseguridad (Insecurity)No estoy seguro de que completes la tarea.
+No estoy seguro de que + subjuntivo (I am not sure that + subjunctive)Inseguridad (Insecurity)No estoy seguro de que completes la tarea.
 (I am not sure that you complete the task.)

 Exercise 1: Expresar acuerdo y desacuerdo